chrisamiller/copyCat/README.md

                         tumorSamtoolsFile="tumor_mpileup")  #uses the VAFs of mpileup SNPs to infer copy-neutral regions

-#Annotations
+# Annotations
 CopyCat requires mapability and gc-content information that is dependent on the read-lengths of your data.
 (It accepts +/- 10bp as reasonable approximations) Annotation files that cover common read lengths on human build37 are hosted at: [https://xfer.genome.wustl.edu/gxfer1/project/cancer-genomics/copyCat/](https://xfer.genome.wustl.edu/gxfer1/project/cancer-genomics/copyCat/)

-#Notes
+# Notes
 - The copyCat package is loosely based on [readDepth](https://code.google.com/p/readdepth/), a tool by the same author.
 - It does support single-sample CN calling using the "runSingleSampleAnalysis" function.
 - It is not specific to the human genome.
-To create your own annotation files, use the above as a template, and fill in your own annoations for mapability (using self-aligments with your aligner of choice) and GC-content (for reads starting in each 100bp window).
+To create your own annotation files, use the above as a template, and fill in your own annotaions for mapability (using self-aligments with your aligner of choice) and GC-content (for reads _starting_ in each 100bp window).
-- a window size of 10k is a reasonable default that balances specificity and sensitivity
+- a window size of 10k is generally a reasonable default that balances specificity and sensitivity.
+(Specific applications may demand higher or lower sizes).